rizinorg/cutter/docs/source/code.rst

 Calling a radare2 command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two ways to do it:
+There are two ways to call a radare2 command:

 - ``CutterCore::cmd()`` *(Discouraged)* Only use it for commands which yells no output
 - ``CutterCore::cmdj()`` To be used with json commands like ``cmdj("agj")`` or ``cmdj("aflj")``.